erikonijn/erikonijn.github.io/pages/about.md

 ## who?

 Me.
-16 y/o kiddo with an interest in photo manipulation, design, filmmaking, programming, web dev, video editing, playing music, and so forth.
+Young kiddo with an interest in photo manipulation, design, filmmaking, programming, web dev, video editing, playing music, and so forth.

 ## where?